-Are your kids as excited to stay up until midnight for New Year’s Eve as mine?
-You can make it even more special with this fun DIY Party Poppers craft for kids.
+Make New Year’s Eve more special with this fun DIY Party Poppers craft for kids.
+Confetti poppers are always popular with kids!

 I grew up in a time where it was expected that there would be a ton of noise made at midnight on New Year’s Eve.
 My parents let us get out the pots and pans and beat them with spoons out front.
 We were allowed to yell and scream as much as we wanted – but only at midnight.